chazsconi/elixir_k8s_deploy/README.md

     [
       context: "my-k8s-cluster.com", # The kubectl context name in kubectl
       image_pull_secrets: ["my-pull-secret"], # Unless a public docker image is used this must be set up before
-      cert_manager_issuer: "letsencrypt-prod", # This needs to be set up before
+      cert_manager_cluster_issuer: "letsencrypt-cluster-prod", # This needs to be set up before.
       host: "www.mysite.com" # HTTPS host
     ]
   end